MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_pre_start_info.md

 This value is reserved for system use.

-### -field Input

-The combined UINT value operated on.

 ### -field SupportPreserveBootDisplay

 Flag which indicates support for preserving the timing and content of the firmware display mode across DxgkDdiStartDevice.